nael8r/JMula/README.md

 # JMula
-A Discrete Event Simlutor for a fundry enterprise.
+A Discrete Event Simulator for a fundry enterprise.